not-much-io/python_coding_club_scripting_examples/intermediate_challenge.md

                             "rarely_viewed"          : { "date"   : "01.01.2014",
                                                          "action" : "none"}
                           }
     # Add more checks if you want.
-For modified_since, extra large files etc..
+For modified_since, notify of files large than x, file types etc..
 }
 ```